chaos-mesh/chaos-mesh/website/docs/user_guides/overview_of_chaos_dashboard.md

 ![Experiment Detail](/img/chaos-dashboard/experiment-detail.png)

-You can exec `Archive`, `Pause (Start)`, `Update` operation to the experiment, the detail page also shows the timeline and events with this experiments.
+You can exec `Archive`, `Pause (Start)`, `Update` operation to the experiment, the detail page also shows the timeline and events with this experiment.
 You can explore more after this overview.

 ## Events